mattl/dbx/how-to-play.md

 permalink: /how-to/
 ---

+To be the best, you need to beat the best.
+Learn how to prepare your team for the tabletop and a few tips and tactics by clicking the buttons below.

 <h2>How to Play</h2>

 Dreadball Xtreme is an exciting, fun and fast paced game where 2 players pit themselves against each other.
 The full rules are available to download for free here…..